 Sec.
-2-40. - Call for special meeting.
+2-41. - Call for special meeting.

-(a) Upon the filing of an application for special meeting of the Town Commission, the Mayor or a majority of the members of the Town Commission may call a special meeting pursuant to a request filed in accordance with the provisions of section 2-36 of this division.
+(a) Upon the filing of written request for special meeting of the Town Commission, the Mayor or a majority of the members of the Town Commission may call a special meeting pursuant to a request filed in accordance with the provisions of section 2-37 of this division.

 (b) Any Commissioner may call for a special meeting of the Town Commission on the date and time specified by the requesting Commissioner.
 The Deputy Town Clerk shall contact the remaining commissioners to determine whether they are available to attend the special meeting at the date and time specified.
 The special meeting shall be scheduled and properly notice in the event the number of commissioners available for the special meeting will constitute a quorum.